Data-driven invariant set for nonlinear systems with application to command governors

-where $g(x)$ characterizes the constraint set $\X$ from~\eqref{eq:constraint}, and the cost~\eqref{eq:coef-con-cost} is a Lebesgue integral with some measure $\delta$ over $\X$.
-However, we can avoid solving the \ac{lp}~\eqref{eq:coef-con} by adding $g(x)$ as an element of $\phi(x)$.
-For instance, $c=[1,0,\cdots,0]^\trans$ is the trivial solution to~\eqref{eq:coef-con} when $\phi_1(x)=g(x)$.
-We note that this does not necessarily increase the volume of the \ac{pi} set $\O(\bar r)\subseteq\hat\X \subseteq \X$, since the choice of $\phi$ effects the Lyapunov-like function.
+and $g(x)$ characterizes the constraint set $\X$ from~\eqref{eq:constraint}. {The cost~\eqref{eq:coef-con-cost} is the Lebesgue integral with respect to some measure $\mu$ over $\X$, which maximizes the volume of the inner-approximation $\hat{\X}\subseteq\X$ and can be pre-computed independently of the decision variable $\tilde{c}$.
+We note that the feasibility of \ac{lp}~\eqref{eq:coef-con} depends on the generalization properties of the basis functions $\phi$~\cite{beatson2011better}.} {However, we can avoid solving the \ac{lp}~\eqref{eq:coef-con} by adding $g(x)$ as an element of $\phi(x)$, which gives the exact representation $\hat \X=\X$.
+For instance, $c=[1,0,\cdots,0]^\trans$ is the trivial solution to~\eqref{eq:coef-con} when $\phi_1(x)=g(x)$.} {We will later use $c$ to ensure constraint admissibility of our \ac{pi} sets.}